Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPad Air & iPhoneX.
 Other devices were tested through the inspect web developer tools.

 ##  **Known Bugs**
-On the viking boat animation below the timeline, there a few points were the boat appears to move back before animating.
+On the viking boat animation below the timeline, there are a few points were the boat appears to move back before animating.
 This is due to the margin-left value being a differential of 6 e.g.(item 1 8%, item 2 14%) and the animation function taking each point and taking 7 away.
 Visually this means that points that are a value or greater apart appear as though the ship is moving from the previous timeline item, whereas those that are less, move back before continuing the animation.